-Information Technology, Certificate of Completion
+Information Technology, Certificate of Completion Certificate Description

 This Computer Science/Information Technology certificate program provides a basic core of hardware and software courses with 6 additional CSIT electives to enable students with a specific retraining need to meet that goal within a limited time period.
-A certificate will be awarded to students completing the courses with a cumulative average of 2.0 or higher.
+A certificate will be awarded to students completing the courses with a cumulative average of 2.0 or hiaher.

-Code Title Credit
+Code Title Credit Hours

-Hours

 CSIT 165 Programming I 4

 CSIT 166 Programming II 4

 CSIT 213 Database Management 3

 CSIT 115 or Higher 3

-Table on Palle 1.4
+Total Credit Hours 14